TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix Common state crash

 - see if bilmer and vindicator have better intervals at 64hz

-- Trim reach inside component please
-	- the marker type probably as well as it is annoying

 - Create randomized players like in the good olden times
 	- to test the predicted experience